 - The credit card processing company verifies the transaction details with the customer’s issuing bank to ensure sufficient funds and validity.

-- The issuing bank approves or declines the transaction and sends the response back to the credit card processor.
+- The customer’s bank then collaborates with the issuing bank to approve or decline the transaction and sends the response back to the credit card processor.

 - The processing company relays the response to the payment gateway, which then communicates the result to the merchant’s website.